The adoption process explained

 Adoption is a legal procedure in which total parental responsibility transfers to the adopters.
 Once granted, you cannot reverse an adoption order.
 An adopted child loses all legal ties with their birth parent(s) and becomes a full member of the adoptive family, usually taking the family’s name.

-We will give you as much information about the child and their birth family as is available to help you make an informed decision.
-This will also help the child understand the reasons why they were unable to remain with their birth family and why they were adopted.
-This information may also include any health needs, the family circumstances of the child, their background and information about their birth parents.
+We will give you as much information about the child and their birth family as is available.
+This is to help you make an informed decision.
+This information will include any health needs, the family circumstances of the child, their background and information about their birth parents.
+This information (alongside ongoing communication) will also help the child understand the reasons why they were unable to remain with their birth family and why they were adopted.

-We want you to you have as much information as is possible so you can make informed decisions.
+We know that good matching is key and we want you to you have as much information as is possible so you can make informed decisions..

-The approval process normally takes six months.
-The process is broken down into two stages:
+The approval process normally takes around six months, The process is broken down into two stages:

-Stage 2 – Which normally takes four months;
+Stage 2 – Which normally takes about four months;

 These timescales aren’t set in stone though, it’s recognised that sometimes circumstances change, and we must ensure that the assessment is done thoroughly, rather than simply adhering to rigid timescales.

-We’re unable to put a timescale onto the matching process as it will depend on the child’s needs and your preferences.
+We’re unable to put a timescale onto the matching process as it will depend on the child’s needs and your preferences., Because we represent the local authorities in our regional partnership, we know which children require an adoptive family and therefore often start the matching processes near the end of the assessment process.

 Ready to find out more